If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Who's playing High Evolutionary in the movie?

-Chukwudi Iwuji will play The High Evolutionary in Guardians of the Galaxy Vol. 3.
+Chukwudi Iwuji plays The High Evolutionary in Guardians of the Galaxy Vol. 3.
 This is his first major role in a film project of this size and scope.
 Iwuji first gained notice as a member of the Royal Shakespeare Company, and has since played the namesake roles in Hamlet and Othello, and Edgar in King Lear.

 Who is High Evolutionary in Guardians of the Galaxy Vol. 3?